happner/happner/docs/configuration.md

 Used to specify one of the `schema.methods` to run on the mesh.start to further initialize the module once the mesh is up, running and connected to other MeshNodes.

-When specifying `schema.startMethod` it is necessary to provide the initializer with the full complement of configuration for the start method.
-As expressed in the example config above, the start method will be called with the `opts` as specified in `value`
+When specifying `schema.startMethod`, if the corresponding startmethod is not defined in the schema it is asumed that the start method takes a callback as the only argument.

 ###### schema.methods
 __(optional)__